ericj303/serverless-crud-api-auth0/Auth0-Serverless-CRUD-API-with-Java-and-AWS-Blog.md

 }
 ```

-Then create the file Order.java and insert the following code:
+Then create the file Order.java and add the following code:
 ```
 package com.serverless.model;